alexvertikov/NA-Trade-Visualization/README.md

 The data for this project was obtained from:
 - U.S. Trade Online (trade.gov)
-//Need to find the specific dashboard and link
-- [List any other data sources you used]

-trade.gov has very granular data (including the types of exports (commodities, steel, etc)), which could be used to make a much more granular model
+---The data for each state's trade volumes with Mexico and canada was obtained from the dashboard
+    titled "TradeStats Express - Trade by Partner by State" and found at https://www.trade.gov/data-visualization/tradestats-express-trade-partner-state.
+Select "0--All Merchandise" as the product.

+---Specific product type breakdowns were obtained from the dashboard titled
+    "TradeStats Express - State  Trade by Products" at https://www.trade.gov/data-visualization/tradestats-express-state-trade-products

-All data is from 2024 and represents imports and exports between U.S. states and Canada/Mexico.
+---All data is from 2024 and represents imports and exports between U.S. states and Canada/Mexico.

 ## Implementation Details

+All the core files can be found in the "src" directory. "main.py" contains most of the code for the actual streamlit app, "data_loader.py" focuses on preparing the data for our final dataframe (with pandas) and "maps.py" focuses on the details of creating the maps using plotly.
+In order to make the downloaded csv files readable, I uploaded them into Google Sheets and redownloaded (the redownloaded files are labeled as "Cured" in the "data" directory and the originals are not).

 ### Technologies Used